day8/re-frame/docs/clojurescript.md

 The entire list evaluates to the return value of the function call.
 So, if this example function call returned the string `#!clj "maybe Satoshi"`, then the list `#!clj (f arg1 arg2 arg3)` would evaluate to `#!clj "maybe Satoshi"`.

 !!!
-Note "Symbols evaluating to functions"
+Note "More on symbols bound to functions"
-    In normal Clojure code, the 1st element of a list is often a symbol.
-So, let's talk about that.
+    In Clojure code, the 1st element of a list is often a symbol.
+So, let's talk more about that.

     Here's an example: `#!clj (inc 3)`.
 That's a two element list, and the first element is the symbol `#!clj inc`.
 The 2nd element is the value `#!clj 3`

-    When evaluating this list, in step 1 all elements of the list are evaluated and, if the first element of the list is a symbol, we learned already that it will evaluate to what it is bound to.
+    When evaluating this list, in step 1 all elements of the list are evaluated and, if the first element of the list is a symbol, we learned earlier that it will evaluate to what it is bound to.
 So, if a symbol, like `#!clj inc`, is bound to a function, it is ***that*** function which is called in step 2.

     So `#!clj inc` is a symbol, not a function.
 But it _is_ bound to a function.
 A subtle but important distinction.